fluent/fluent-bit-docs/pipeline/outputs/forward.md

 $ fluent-bit -c flb.conf
 ```

-After five seconds, Fluent Bit will write the records to Fluentd.
+After five seconds, Fluent Bit will write records to Fluentd.
 In Fluentd output you will see a message like this:

 ```
 2017-03-23 13:34:40 -0600 [info]: using configuration file: <ROOT>